 Gender Inequality Examples:

 - Gender inequality in girls education.
-Even before the pandemic, girls were more likely than boys to never set foot in a classroom.
+Even before the pandemic, girls were more likely than boys to never set foot in a classroom and be denied equal opportunities.
 Conflict, poverty and other forms of social disadvantage also magnify gender inequality in education.
 Girls living in countries affected by conflict, for example, are 2.5 times more likely to be out of school than boys.
 Some 9.7 million children were at risk of being forced out of school by the end of 2020, with girls facing an increased risk.

 - Child marriage.
 Child marriage is a form of gender-based violence and a result and driver of gender inequality and gender discrimination.
 Experts predict that the COVID-19 pandemic is set to reverse 25 years of progress, which saw child marriage rates decline.
 In fact, Save the Children analysis revealed a further 2.5 million girls at risk of marriage by 2025 because of the pandemic—the greatest surge in child marriage rates in nearly three decades.